TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 Quick start
 ===========

-From now on, it is assumed that git, docker and docker-compose are available with the most up-to-date release running on the host system.
+From now on, it is assumed that git and docker (or podman) are available with the most up-to-date release running on the host system.
 Executing the basic Core unit test suite boils down to:

 ..  code-block:: shell